davidgasquez/handbook/content/concepts.md

 > If you can't describe what you are doing as a process, you don't know what you're doing. — W. Edwards Deming

 Write down processes, take measures and then iterate.
+Speed of iteration beats the quality of iteration.
 You cannot improve what you cannot measure.
 You cannot improve what you cannot explain.

 [There are three kinds of processes](https://fs.blog/tobi-lutke).
 There's a kind of process that makes things that were previously impossible to do, possible.
 Then there's a kind of process that makes something that was previously possible significantly simpler.
 And then there's everything else.
 E.g: telling people to behave slightly different from what common sense tells them to do without making any impact.